Where to place a carbon monoxide detector, and how it works

 Should my landlord provide a carbon monoxide detector?

-Absolutely!
-They should provide you with as many carbon monoxide detectors as you need, referring to the advice given above.
+Yes, they should make sure you have as many carbon monoxide detectors as you need, referring to the advice given above.

 Are carbon monoxide alarms required by law?